aleynaguner/WindowsFormApplications/README.md

 EDUCATIONAL

-OOP with C#, WPF examples at Yazılım24.
+OOP with C#, WPF examples at Yazılım24 in 2019.
 Also includes basic SQL queries.